docwhat/website/content/posts/2009-01-22-learning-java.md

 I've been looking around for something like
 [Dive Into Python](http://diveintopython.org/) but for Java.
 So far, no luck.

-Any recommendations would be very welcome.<!-- more -->
+Any recommendations would be very welcome.

 A friend who does work on
 an [Eclipse](http://www.eclipse.org/) plugin/extension recommended the